xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 If are using a national land cover transition matrix you can prepare a transitions table in the same format as the default transitions table in Excel or you can generate a csv file from the unique combinations for the LULC types using the combined LULC dataset for the two years.
 We illustrate this below (although we are using the default UN-SEEA classes for illustration purposes only).

-In the Processing Toolbox, under Models, click on model B2 Generate Transition Matrix.
+In the Processing Toolbox, under Models, click on model **B2 Generate Transition Matrix**.

 |SubB_B2_tool_interface|